arizawan/timestrap-docker-fix/README.md

     docker-compose up --detach --build
     docker-compose exec web python3 manage.py migrate

+If you want to reset everything in Docker compose, You will have to stop and remove all containers including Database Volume.
+This are your commands
+:

+    docker-compose stop
+    docker-compose rm -v

+If for some reason the volume was not deleted properly, the database will not be re-initialized.
+To solve this issue, check all volumes :

+    docker volume ls

+Find volume named like "timestrap-docker-fix_db" and delete it with :

+    docker volume rm timestrap-docker-fix_db

 All data will be kept during this process and you'll have the latest version of Timestrap.